 Also, the tree dictionary is very simple to construct.
 The generation of the count at each node is done as the dictionary is being built.
 As a program reads through a set of words, it starts to construct the tree; when it reaches the end of word, it places an END node and triggers an iteration of the count of each node to the top of the tree.

-An Evaluation of Bubble Keyboard
+Evaluation

+In evaluation, you need a Method subsection and a Results subsection.
+Beneath Method, you need subsubsections for Participants, Apparatus, Procedure, and Design & Analysis.
+Beneath results, you need subsubsections for Speed, Error Rates, Movement, and Subjective Results.

+Discussion

 Future Work

-Conclusions
+Conclusion

 Acknowledgments

+References